opiethehokie/pfp-template/README.md

 * edit collection on OpenSea (images, description, royalties, etc.)
 * claim ETH e.g. via `npx truffle console`
 * renounce ownership e.g. via `npx truffle console`

+TODOs:
+* terms (like BAYC)
+* way to do air drop and combine with originals to create something new (like MAYC)